How We Die

 Notes:

-- Deaths are from CDC/NCHS NVSS mortality data (ICD-10 underlying cause of death) in the USA from 1999 to 2024.
+• Deaths are from CDC/NCHS NVSS mortality data (ICD-10 underlying cause of death) in the USA from 1999 to 2024.

-- Each death is assigned a single underlying cause (the primary cause).
+• Each death is assigned a single underlying cause (the primary cause).
 Other contributing conditions/comorbidities are not shown here.

-- Mortality rates use CDC WONDER population estimates as denominators (deaths per 100,000).
+• Mortality rates use CDC WONDER population estimates as denominators (deaths per 100,000).

-- “Mortality rate” is crude (per 100,000).
+• “Mortality rate” is crude (per 100,000).
 For “All ages,” trends can be influenced by changes in the population’s age mix; use the age filter for age-specific trends.

-- ICD-10 codes are grouped into plain-language “broad causes” and detailed subcategories within each broad cause (not contributing/secondary causes).
+• ICD-10 codes are grouped into plain-language “broad causes” and detailed subcategories within each broad cause (not contributing/secondary causes).

-- Some lines may look more variable, especially for rare causes or younger ages, because small numbers can change results noticeably from year to year.
+• Some lines may look more variable, especially for rare causes or younger ages, because small numbers can change results noticeably from year to year.

-100are excluded.
-Deaths above 100 are rare, and including them would add a long, noisy tail and compress the main age range where most patterns live.) - Metrics: Death count, Share of deaths, and Mortality rate (per 100,000).
+• Deaths at ages above 100 are excluded.
+Deaths above 100 are rare, and including them would add a long, noisy tail and compress the main age range where most patterns live.)

-- Interactions: click a legend item to isolate a cause; shift-click to add/remove multiple causes; click the chart area for details in a tooltip.
+• Interactions: click a legend item to isolate a cause; shift-click to add/remove multiple causes; click the chart area for details in a tooltip.

-Normalize to 100%rescales percentages using only the causes currently shown (so the visible areas sum to 100% at each age/year).
+• Normalize to 100% rescales percentages using only the causes currently shown (so the visible areas sum to 100% at each age/year).

 It does not allocate or redistribute deaths from hidden causes to the visible ones.
 That would require making speculative assumptions about which causes they should be added to.

-Causes of Death at Age of Death
+Causes of Death by Age at Death

 Broad Causes